Central Asia Silk Road Tour of Turkmenistan, Uzbekistan, Tajikistan

 • Led by world religions specialist, Dr. Jenny Rose

-• Traverse Central Asia on a tour of Turkmenistan, Uzbekistan, Tajikistan
+• Traverse Central Asia on a tour of Turkmenistan, Uzbekistan, and Tajikistan

-• Tour all UNESCO World Heritage Sites in Uzbekistan: Bukhara, Khiva, Samarkand, Shakrisabz
+• Tour all UNESCO World Heritage Sites in Uzbekistan: Bukhara, Khiva, Samarkand, and Shakrisabz

 • Spend a full day in the old walled city of Khiva